 Bob Michael, Associate Vice Chancellor of Educator Preparation and Policy in the Office of Educational Access and Success

-The University System of Georgia (USG) shares and promotes the Campaign’s common agenda with the 28 public colleges and universities in its network while also reaching out to colleagues in the state’s independent colleges and universities.
+The University System of Georgia (USG) shares and promotes the Campaign’s four-pillar framework with the 28 public colleges and universities in its network while also reaching out to colleagues in the state’s independent colleges and universities.
 All of these institutions advance efforts to promote literacy and ensure that graduates have the evidence-informed skills, knowledge, and experience necessary to meet the literacy needs of each child in a developmentally appropriate manner.